 PyLith is a finite-element code for dynamic and quasistatic simulations of crustal deformation, primarily earthquakes and volcanoes.

-Binaries are available from the links below.
-Detailed installation instructions for the binary packages are in the User Manual.
-Use the PyLith Installer to install from source with detailed building instructions for a few platforms in the INSTALL file bundled with the PyLith Installer utility.
-We also offer a Docker image (see the PyLith User Manual for instructions) for running PyLith within a portable, virtual Linux environment.
-Windows 10 users should install the Windows Subsystem for Linux and use the Linux x86_64 binary; users with earlier versions of Windows should install Docker and use the Docker image.
+Binary packages are available for macOS and Linux.
+Detailed installation instructions for the binary packages are in the PyLith manual.
+Use the PyLith Installer to install from source.
+We also offer a Docker image (see the PyLith Install Manual for instructions) for development or running PyLith within a portable, virtual Linux environment.
+Windows 10 users should install the Windows Subsystem for Linux and use the Linux x86_64 binary.